Kellswork/agirlcodes.dev/posts/golang-setup-html-templates-and-static-assets.md

 url: '/golang-setup-html-templates-and-static-assets'
 ---

-This article is a continuation of the previous one, where we built a simple Todo App backend with Golang.
+This article is a continuation of the previous one, where we built a [simple Todo App backend with Golang](https://www.agirlcodes.dev/build-todo-app-backend-golang-tutorial).

-If you are new to Go and would like an easy way to get your feet wet, check out my article on building a Simple Todo CRUD REST API with Go and MongoDB.

 This guide focuses on generating HTML templates, serving static CSS and Javascript files in Go, setting up the Fronted app and connecting it to the backend.